apacheignite/documentation/machine-learning-grid/machine-learning.md

   "title": "Getting Started"
 }
 [/block]
 The fast way to get started with ML Grid is to build and run the examples, study their output and code.
-ML examples are located in the  examples module under ignite root, in package org.apache.ignite.examples.ml
+ML examples are located in the examples folder of an Apache Ignite distribution.
+Here is a [direct GitHub link](https://github.com/apache/ignite/tree/master/examples/src/main/ml/org/apache/ignite/examples/ml/math) to them.

-ML Grid is provided as source release.
-It requires Java 8.

-ML package can be obtained from Ignite project root in a module called “ml” (“ignite-ml”), package org.apache.ignite.ml
+Follow the steps below to try out the examples:
+* Make sure you're using Java 8 or later.
+ML Grid is not compatible with earliest Java versions.
+* Download Apache Ignite of version 2.0 or later.
+* Open `examples` project in an IDE like IntellijIdea or Eclipse.
+* Activate `ml` profile at the time you'll be setting up the project.
+* Go to `src\main\ml` folder in the IDE and run an ML Grid example.

-Running examples does not require any special configuration.
-All Ignite ML examples are supposed to launch, run and stop successfully without any user intervention and provide meaningful output into console.

-Example for Tracer API is additionally supposed to launch a web browser and do some HTML output into browser window.
+The examples does not require any special configuration.
+All ML Grid examples are supposed to launch, run and stop successfully without any user intervention and provide meaningful output into a console.
+An example for Tracer API is additionally supposed to launch a web browser and do some HTML output into a browser's window.

-#Build details

-If needed, refer DEVNOTES.txt file in project root and readme files in ignite-ml and examples modules for more details.

-The way used for command line build check in a local copy of ignite-2.0 branch commit [9e7421f] is as follows:
+[block:api-header]
+{
+  "title": "Build From Sources"
+}
+[/block]
+The latest Apache Ignite ML Grid jar is uploaded to Maven repository and, for instance, used in the examples mentioned above.
+If you need to take the jar and deploy it in a custom environment then it can be either downloaded from Maven or built from scratch.
+This section explains how to do the latter - to build ML Grid from sources.

+The build procedure is the following:

+* Download the latest Apache Ignite source release.
-1. clean local Maven repo
-   (this is to ensure that older Maven builds don’t impact my check)
+* Clean local Maven repo (this is to ensure that older Maven builds don’t impact my check).
+* Make sure you're using Java 8 or later.
+ML Grid is not compatible with earliest Java versions.
+* Build Apache Ignite Data Fabric from the projects root directory:
+[block:code]
+{
+  "codes": [
+    {

-2. build and local install all ignite from project root directory mvn clean install -DskipTests -Dmaven.javadoc.skip=true -P java8
+      "code": "mvn clean install -DskipTests -Dmaven.javadoc.skip=true -P java8", "language": "shell"
+    }
+  ]
+}
+[/block]
+* Build ML Grid from the project root directory:
+[block:code]
+{
+  "codes": [
+    {

-3. build and local install ML from project root directory mvn install -Pml -DskipTests -U -pl modules/ml -am
+      "code": "  mvn install -Pml -DskipTests -U -pl modules/ml -am", "language": "shell"

-4. build examples
-  cd examples
-  mvn clean package -DskipTests -Pml

-The same codebase was used to verify that Ignite ML unit tests and examples run as documented in this guide.
+    }
+  ]
+}
+[/block]
+* Locate ML Grid jar in the output directory.

+If needed, refer to DEVNOTES.txt in project root and readme files in ignite-ml for more details.

 #API usage reference in unit tests